audreyfeldroy/cookiecutter-pypackage/README.rst

 Changes made to the original (see `GitHub view <https://github.com/audreyr/cookiecutter-pypackage/compare/master...apiology:fork_info?expand=1>`_):

 * Added note and new travis build icon to top of README
+* Some whitespace fixes in README.rst

 .. _apiology: https://github.com/apiology